 It's quite logical for a creature to pick up things that catch their eye despite not knowing how to use them, like how birds pick up shiny things.

 Wake-Up Call Boss: The Minotaur serves to remind the player that not only do they have to mind their Press Turns, but also that enemies can and will make use of Smirking to wipe an unsuspecting party.
 He's also the first boss that showcases how buffs and debuffs can and will mean the difference between life and death.
+Finally, he even exhibits shades of Turns Red that prior bosses didn't have; when he gets relatively low on health, he switches to spamming Oni-Kagura, a relatively powerful physical attack with a high critical hit rate that's entirely capable of one-shotting most demons at this point on a crit.

 We Cannot Go On Without You: Played with.
 Finally, your character can die in battle without a game over happening; however, unless a demon has Recarm/Samerecarm/Invitation or Healing Knowhow (which enables them to use healing items), you have to sit the rest of the battle out.
 This is played straight when your entire party is killed even though you have guest characters following you, who are perfectly capable of using Revival Beads.